 The term ‘cryolipolysis’ is derived from the Greek roots ‘cryo’ meaning cold, ‘lipo’ meaning fat and ‘lysis’ meaning dissolution or loosening.
 Generally, the process is also known as Coolsculpting or fat freezing.

-Cryolipolysis (fat freezing) can be performed as a standalone treatment for the spot reduction of fat or combined with and ultrasonic fat cavitation and radiofrequency (RF) skin tightening for complete body contouring.
+Cryolipolysis can be performed as a standalone treatment for the spot reduction of fat or combined with and ultrasonic fat cavitation and radio frequency (RF) skin tightening for complete body contouring.

-If you are based in Australia and have a question about The Body Sculpting Institute’s online body contouring courses, or you are ready to take the next step and enroll, contact The Body Sculpting Institute now and get started today.
+If you have a question about The Body Sculpting Institute’s online body contouring courses, or you are ready to take the next step and enroll, contact The Body Sculpting Institute now and get started today.